 The Devils own.

-Walt often thought when Boeing designed the B17 Flying Fortress they initially forgot about the Navigators post.
+Walt often thought when Boeing designed the B17 Flying Fortress they initially forgot about the radio operators post.
 It certainly seemed that way, sandwiched as it was between two bulkheads separating it from the bomb bay to the front and the waist area to the rear.
 Each being accessed by way of a plywood door.
-Walt always kept the door leading to the bomb bay closed, but liked to leave the one leading to the waist open.
-Not that he saw anything of Kowolski and Travers, the two waist gunners, but just knowing they were there offered him some comfort as he spent hour upon hour listening to nothing but endless static.
+Walt always kept the forward door leading to the bomb bay closed, but liked to leave the one leading to the waist open.
+Not that he saw anything of Kowolski and Travers, the two waist gunners, just the knowledge they were there however offered him some comfort as he spent hour upon hour listening to nothing but endless static.

 Walt really needed to make it back, not just for himself but for Jane and their new-born daughter Rebecca.
 He could have cried at the early morning briefing when the curtain was pulled back to reveal a map of Europe and a long ribbon stretching across it all the way from England to today’s target – Berlin.
 Why did it have to be Berlin?
 On today of all days, the day of his 25th and final mission of his tour.
 With the allies driving up through France and the Russians closing in on Germany from the East he knew if he got through today he would in all probability never have to fly a mission in anger again.